US Wants Observers To Oversee Aleppo Evacuation

 US Ambassador Samantha Power told an emergency Security Council meeting that the observers would "oversee the safe evacuation of the people who wish to leave but who, justifiably fear that if they try, they will be shot in the street or carted off to one of (Syrian President Bashar al-) Assad's gulags."
 The United Nations has raised alarm over reports that at least 82 people, including 11 women and 13 children, were killed in four neighborhoods of Aleppo as the battle for the city neared its end.

 UN Secretary-General Ban Ki-moon urged Syria and its allies Russia and Iran to "urgently allow the remaining civilians to escape the area" and provide aid to civilians in the city.
 Syria has refused to allow UN officials in Aleppo to verify the situation but Ban said thousands of civilians were at risk.

 In the last 48 hours, there had been "an almost complete collapse of armed opposition front lines, leaving them with only 5 percent of their original territory in the city," said Ban.
-The council met at the request of France and Britain as the Syrian government reached a deal, backed by Turkey and Russia, to allow fighters to leave the city.

 Russian Ambassador Vitaly Churkin accused Western powers of resorting to "propaganda" and "fake news" on the crisis in Aleppo, singling out Power for acting like "Mother Teresa" by speaking with "moral supremacy."
 "The counter-terrorism operation in Aleppo will conclude in the next few hours," said Churkin.